 Doing this is hard, there’s lots to learn about this technique and even more to learn about mastering your mindset.
 In our experience, the results you can achieve in negotiation and most other challenging conversations can dramatically be improved by using this approach.

 First, practice viewing everyday conversations from all three positions: you, them, and the third impartial view.

 Second, explore inside yourself to see what you need to do to be able to take the second and third position.

 Third, practice this technique when stresses are higher, before entering negotiation.
 A coach or guide will make a world of difference as you do this.

 Done well, that negotiation can become a conversation that leads to what you want, and what the other party wants too.
-Plus, it frequently comes with greater respect and understanding than a confrontational, traditional negotiation.
+Plus, it frequently comes with greater respect and understanding versus a confrontational, traditional negotiation.

-Contact us to learn more at:
+Contact us to learn more.